said-moj/docker-formula/README.rst

 .. note::

    Docker has a dependency on kernel version 3.8.
-This formula checks and upgrades

-   the kernel version, triggering a reboot of the server on completion.
+Ensure you are running version 3.8 or above before proceeding.

 Available states